 f is a value to be converted to an Erlang float.

-The function returns an Erlang float object with the value specified in f.
+The function returns an Erlang float object with the value specified in f or NULL if f is not finite.

-${\tt ERL_FLOAT_VALUE\,(\,t\,)}\ can\ be\ used\ to\ retrieve\ the\ value\ from\ an\ Erlang\ float.$
+ERL_FLOAT_VALUE(t) can be used to retrieve the value from an Erlang float.

 '''

 ETERM erl_mk_int(n)

+Types:

+int n;

 '''